BLOCXTECH/BLOCX-Node-Setup/README.md

-# Setup docker in your server using
+# Setup BLOCX-Node in your server using

 ## Step : 1